Reduce single-use plastic checkout bags

 The ban or fee on plastic focuses on single-use checkout bags.
 It does not include food packaging or plastic bags for fresh produce.

-Great Barrington, MA and Ulster County, NY are among many areas that have banned or instituted a fine on checkout plastic bags.
+Great Barrington, Dutchess County, and Ulster County are among many areas that have banned or instituted a fine on checkout plastic bags.

 - About 25 countries have banned single-use plastic bags and another 25 have instituted fees